ConorHenry/ConorHenry.github.io/index.md

 ## About Me

 Hi!
 I'm Conor Henry.
 I study Computer Science and Engineering at the University of Iowa.
 I'm currently seeking internships and/or Co-ops for 2019, so I made this site to host my resume and to showcase some of my projects and classwork.
+Some pages might be blank as I am still in the process of building this site.
 Thanks for visiting!

 ## Work